JoseEspinosa/BovReg-Reproducibility/README.md

 ## <a name="data"></a> 3 Data

+To test that the implementation of the pipeline can reproduce your results it is important that you share with us a small sample dataset and the results you expect to generate when you run your analysis.

 ### <a name="input_data"></a> 3.a Test input data set

+The idea is that once we develop the standard pipeline, we can use a minimal dataset to assure that we actually are reproducing the same results that you get from your original analysis.
+In our example, the sample dataset comes along with the code in the GitHub [repository](https://github.com/BovReg/BovReg-Reproducibility/rnaseq-nf/data/ggal).
+Note that to reduce the size of your sample dataset you can provide part of a chromosome as a reference and subsampled input data.

 ### <a name="output_data"></a> 3.b Test output result

+To check that the pipeline is actually working correctly we will need that you share with us the expected results of your analysis when the workflow is run using the sample data using a given set of parameters.

 ## <a name="workflow_managers"></a> 4.
 Workflow managers: An integral solution

+Workflow managers automatize many of the  discussed above

+TODO: parameters for software --> jupyter notebook or nextflow

+## Pipeline

+The templates run an RNA-seq toy pipeline inspired by the [rnaseq-nf](https://github.com/nextflow-io/rnaseq-nf) demo using [Salmon](https://combine-lab.github.io/salmon/) and includes the following steps:

+* Index transcriptome (Salmon)

+* Quantifies transcripts, Maps RNA-seq reads (Salmon)

+* Quality of RNA-seq data (FastQC)

+* Generates HTML report with quality stats from FastQC and Salmon (MultiQC)

 ## Notebooks